This page offers information on how to use V-Ray Benchmark.

 V-Ray Benchmark for Windows comes with two separate executables - one for GUI usage, and another one for command-line usage.

-The Linux version has one single executable for both GUI and command-line usage.
+The Linux and macOS versions has one single executable for both GUI and command-line usage.

 Linux: Executing V-Ray Benchmark without a flag will force its GUI to appear.
 If you wish to run a benchmark without the GUI, you have to specify the rendering mode explicitly in your command-line tool.